genevate/style_guides/business/remotes.md

     * Maybe give every Friday off during the summer months.
     * Enable further learning (like cooking, dancing, playing an instrument) to augment current skills.
     * Host a company retreat, etc. to get face-to-face time with fellow employees.
+* Encourage employees to work from different locations (i.e. library, coffee shop, home, different cities, countries, etc).
+A change of location can inspire and get people to think about problems differently.

 ## Things to Avoid